-TEAM'S SCHOOL/ORGANIZAT ION: AIA TEAM NUMBER: ADULT ADVISOR: ADULT ADVISOR: DATE OF THIS FLIGHT: QUALIFIC CATION ATTEMPT # (Circle) 1 2 3 MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE CIRCI LED "YES" OR THE FLIGHT IS DO )) Did this rocket weigh less than 650 ) gm at takeoff, with eggs and motor rs, and was it 650mm or more long?
-YES / NO Did it use motors from the TARC approved list containing a total of no o more than 80 N-sec total impulse?
-YES / NO Did it contain two Grade A large, raw hen's eggs oriented as required, and a TARC-approved altimeter?
-YES / NO Did this rocket make a safe flight and recovery under the TARC 2016 rules & NAR Safety Code?
-YES / NO Did all parts of the rocket land connected together and without any human intervention (catching)?
-YES / NO Did both eggs carried by the rocke t remain uncracked after the flight?
-YES / NO SCORING TIMER # 1 (NAR OBSERVER): EXCESS ABOVE 46.00 SEC: · TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS OR SEC HUNDREDTHS MULTIPLY EXCESS BY 4: SHORTFALL BELOW 44.00 SEC: · + · + AVERAGE TIME: SEC HUNDREDTHS MULTIPLY SHORTFALL BY 4: DIFFERENCE FROM 850 FEET: · + ALTIMETER ALTITUDE: FEET FINAL SCORE (SUM) NO NEGATIVES) + any other adult or any person not on the tea am designed, built, and flew this rocket with um.
-I also certify that no more than the allow current.
-I understand that team membership Put only "DQ" if any answers above out my assistance and, to the best of my knowledged number of official qualification flight attempts can no longer be changed and only team members ge, without the assistance of s were made by this team, and SIGNATURE: PRINT NAME: not related to any team members or affiliate ho personally observed this flight, and the ab pove initials and scores are mine, based on my ob- n, that this flight was conducted in compliance wi on flight before its liftoff.
-SIGNATURE: PRINT NAME: PHONI E: NAR NUMBER: CITY, STATE: EMAIL:
+TEAM'S SCHOOL/ORGANIZAT ION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: QUALI FICATION ATTEMPT # (Circle) 1 2 3 MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE CIR RCLED "YES" OR THE FLIGHT IS DQ) Did this rocket weigh less than 65 0 gm at takeoff, with egg and mo otors, and was it 650mm or more long?
+YES / NO Did it use two different-diameter by than 1.65 inches diameter (BT-60) s in length, with the rear one being no more YES / NO Did it use motors from the TARC approved list containing a total or of no more than 80 N-sec total impulse?
+YES / NO Did it contain one Grade A large, raw hen's egg, and a TARC-approved altimeter?
+YES / NO Did this rocket make a safe flight a and recovery under the TARC 20 017 rules & NAR Safety Code?
+YES / NO Did the egg and altimeter section f fully separate from the rest of the rocket and land without any human interventi ion?YES / NO Did the egg carried by the rocket r emain uncracked after the flight? ?
+YES / NO SCORING TIMER # 1 (NAR OBSERVER): EXCESS ABOVE 43.00 SEC: · TIMESTON T (TOTAL OBSERVER).
+SEC HUNDREDTHS MULTIPLY EXCESS BY 4: TIMER # 2 (OTHER ADULT): ·/ OR SHORTFALL BELOW 41.00 SEC: + AVERAGE TIME: SEC HUNDREDTHS MULTIPLY SHORTFALL BY 4: · + SEC HUNDREDTHS DIFFERENCE FROM 775 FEET: ALTIMETER ALTITUDE: FEET (NO NEGATIVES) + FINAL SCORE (SUM) SUPERVISING TEACHER/AD III T CERTIFICATION Put only "DQ" if any answers above a re "no" I certify that the student members of this te any other adult or any person not on the tea eam designed, built, and flew this rocket wam.
+I also certify that no more than the al current.
+I understand that team membersl without my assistance and, to the best of my knowledge, v llowed number of official qualification flight attempts wer ship can no longer be changed and only team members on re made by this team, and SIGNATURE: PRINT NAME: who personally observed this flight, and the ted with their school or non-profit organiz he above initials and scores are mine, based on my observention, that this flight was conducted in compliance with the dication flight before its liftoff.
+SIGNATURE: PRINT NAME: PHONE: NAR NUMBER: CITY, STATE: EMAIL:

-SUBMIT USING TARC PORTAL (preferred, successful flights only), FAX TO 703-358-1134, OR E-MAIL SCANNED COPY TO QualificationFlights@aia-aerospace.org NO LATER THAN MIDNIGHT (EST) APRIL 4, 2016\\\\

-Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.
+SUBMIT USING TARC PORTAL (preferred, successful flights only), FAX TO 703-358-1134, OR E-MAIL SCANNED COPY TO QualificationFlights@aia-aerospace.org NO LATER THAN MIDNIGHT (EST) APRIL 3, 2017\\\\ Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.